-- Test of details: Evaluated the process and models the Directors used in its assessment, including use of the work of specialists. - Test of details: Evaluated whether the assumptions are realistic and achievable and consistent with the external and/or internal environment and other matters identified in the audit. - Sensitivity analysis: We considered sensitivities over the level of available financial resources indicated by the Group's financial forecasts taking account of reasonably possible (but not unrealistic) adverse effects that could arise from these risks individually and collectively. - Test of details: Evaluated management's assessment of the entity's compliance with debt covenants. - Historical comparisons: Considering the historical accuracy of the group's cash flow forecasts and growth rates by assessing the accuracy of previous forecasts made by the group against actual performance. - Our expertise: Consultation with our restructuring specialists to assess the directors' going concern assessment. - Benchmarking assumptions: We compared the projected growth rates to externally derived data - Our sector expertise: Challenged management's plans for future actions, and verified the reliability and relevance of data used including plans to refinance external debt against our own knowledge of the industry. - Assessing transparency: Assessing the reasonableness of the going concern disclosure.
+The risk Our response Going concern Disclosure quality Our procedures included: Refer to page 23 (financial disclosures) The financial statements explain how the Board has formed a judgement that it is appropriate to adopt the going concern basis of preparation for the Partnership and parent company.
+That judgement is based on an evaluation of the inherent risks to the Partnership's and Company's business model and how those risks might affect the Partnership's and Company's financial resources or ability to continue operations over a period of at least a year from the date of approval of the financial statements.
+The risks most likely to adversely affect the Partnership's and Company's available financial resources over this period were the impact of Brexit on the Partnership's and Company's supply chain, recruitment needs and cost base both relating to foreign exchange and import/export tariffs.
+The risk for our audit was whether or not those risks were such that they amounted to a material uncertainty that may have cast significant doubt about the ability to continue as a going concern.
+Had they been such, then that fact would have been required to have been disclosed.
+Test of details: Evaluated the process and models the Directors used in its assessment, including use of the work of specialists.
+Test of details: Evaluated whether the assumptions are realistic and achievable and consistent with the external and/or internal environment and other matters identified in the audit.
+Sensitivity analysis: We considered sensitivities over the level of available financial resources indicated by the Partnership's financial forecasts taking account of reasonably possible (but not unrealistic) adverse effects that could arise from these risks individually and collectively; Test of details: Evaluated management's assessment of the entity's compliance with debt covenants.
+Historical comparisons: Considering the historical accuracy of the Partnership's cash flow forecasts and growth rates by assessing the accuracy of previous forecasts made by the Partnership against actual performance; Our expertise: Consultation with our restructuring specialists to assess the Directors' going concern assessment.
+Benchmarking assumptions: We compared the projected growth rates to externally derived data; Our sector expertise: Challenged management's plans for future actions, and verified the reliability and relevance of data used including plans to refinance external debt against our own knowledge of the industry.
+Assessing transparency: Assessing the reasonableness of the going concern disclosure.